floatinglittlerocks/causalrivers/README.md

 ## Further functionality:
-- 1_custom_graph_sampling.ipynb: Tutorial on how to build your own graph subset
+- Tutorial on how to build your own graph subset:  [Custom graph sampling](1_custom_graph_sampling.ipynb)

-- 2_tutorial_benchmarking.ipynb: Tutorial on how to use the benchmark in the most efficient manner
+- Tutorial on how to use the benchmark most efficiently:  [Custom graph sampling](2_tutorial_benchmarking.ipynb)

-- 3_tutorial_subselect_weather_condition.ipynb: Tutorial on how to subselect specific temporal windows with certain weather conditions (as in experiment 2)
+- Tutorial on how to subselect specific temporal windows with certain weather conditions:    [Custom graph sampling](3_tutorial_subselect_weather_condition.ipynb)[Custom graph sampling](2_tutorial_benchmarking.ipynb)

-- 4_data_distribution.ipynb: Some general display of dataset properties that might be interesting for users.
+- Some general display of dataset properties that might be interesting for users:  [Custom graph sampling](4_data_distribution.ipynb)

-- graphics: Graphical documentation for paper content
+- Graphical documentation for paper content:  [Graphics generation ](graphics)